millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 Python Types
 ------------

-One import thing you need to understand about Python is how it uses **types**.
+One important thing you need to understand about Python is how it uses **types**.
 We can think of a type like a real world category.
 For example, you may cook a pancake, but you definitely don't cook a waterbottle.
 You may drink from a waterbottle, but not a pancake.
 Categories, or types, tell us what we can do with objects.
 So far, you have seen four out of five main Python types, and we will introduce the last one later in this lab.

 .. list-table:: Python Types
     :widths: 25 25 25 25